dictionaria/pydictionaria/docs/intro-git.md

 made the change and *when*.

-Keeping in sync with the remote repository
+Staying in sync with the remote repository
 ------------------------------------------

 As mentioned before, `git` does not pull any changes from the remote repository